-These characteristics are what allow us to create an infinite range of colors from a few basic tones.
-In graphic design, photography or painting, understanding how to handle these aspects is key to generating visual and emotional effects.
+These characteristics allow us to create an infinite range of colors from just a few basic tones.
+In graphic design, photography, or painting, understanding how to manage these aspects is key to generating visual and emotional effects.

-Hue is what we normally think of as "color" itself.
-It is the basic aspect of color, what distinguishes red from blue, green from yellow, etc. It refers to the wavelength of the light we see, which in turn depends on the frequency of that light.
+Hue is what we normally understand as "color" itself.
+It's the basic aspect of color, what distinguishes red from blue, green from yellow, and so on.
+It refers to the wavelength of the light we see, which in turn depends on the frequency of that light.

-On a color wheel, hue is represented in a circle and is a way of organizing primary, secondary, and tertiary colors.
+On a color wheel, hue is represented circularly and is a way of organizing primary, secondary, and tertiary colors.
 Hues are measured in degrees within a circle, from 0° (red), 120° (green), 240° (blue), and so on.

 Saturation